he-yang/JSON-to-Excel/source/quickstart.md

 ## Use add-in
 * Prepare your JSON data
+* Load your JSON data (Choose one of the two ways)
-* Fill the text area of JSON-to-Excel with your JSON data
+    1. Copy and Paste your JSON data in the text area of JSON-to-Excel, or
+    2. Click on the Load JSON File(s) file selector, and select your JSON file(s) from your local computer, for batch processing (Pro Features), max 20 files can be loaded at once.
 * Select conversion mode , and click on Go button